grain-lang/grain/stdlib/set.md

 makeSized : Number -> Set<a>
 ```

-Creates a new empty Set with an initial storage of the given length.
-As items are added to the Set, the length may grow or shrink.
+Creates a new empty set with an initial storage of the given length.
+As values are added or removed, the length may grow or shrink.
 Generally, you won't need to care about the length of your set and can use `Set.make()` instead.

 Parameters: